• Skip to primary navigation

 1. ACV lowers blood sugar levels

-This won’t only make you feel full longer but also lowers the blood sugar levels.
+This won’t only make you feel full longer but also lowers blood sugar levels.
 However, this condition may pose complications to people with type 1 diabetes.
-It can cause problems in predicting how long the blood sugar will rise after a meal.
+It can cause problems predicting how long the blood sugar will rise after a meal.
 This may aggravate gastroparesis.

 1. ACV controls fat absorption